Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Discussion

-A further limitation concerns the modelling of selection associated with extinction.
+A further potential limitation concerns the modelling of selection associated with extinction.
 The \ac{C22} sample was subject to an explicit cut $\AH < 0.4~\magn$, but modelling this selection requires knowing the extinction not only along the observed sightlines but in principle at all positions in the Galaxy.
-We use the \texttt{Bayestar19} three-dimensional dust map~\citep{Green_2019}, supplemented by the~\citet{Marshall_2006} map for sightlines where \texttt{Bayestar19} lacks coverage; however, the standard deviation of the inter-map differences for the \ac{C22} Cepheids is $0.08~\magn$, and no existing map provides reliable extinctions throughout the Galactic plane.
-Moreover, the definition of the Wesenheit magnitude assumes a fixed extinction law;~\citet{Skowron_2026} show that spatial $R_V$ variations across the \ac{MW} disk can shift the \textit{Gaia}-based Wesenheit index $W_G$ by up to ${\sim}\,0.7~\magn$, though the near-infrared $\mWH$ used here is far less sensitive.
-Given these systematic uncertainties, the fiducial \ac{C22} selection does not include the extinction cut.
+The extinction model described in~\cref{sec:data} is itself a source of systematic uncertainty: the standard deviation of the inter-map differences for the \ac{C22} Cepheids is $0.08~\magn$, and no existing map provides reliable extinctions throughout the Galactic plane.
+Hierarchical reddening inference, as in BayeSN~\citep{Mandel_2022}, would require the individual F555W, F814W, and F160W magnitudes, whereas our likelihood uses only the reddening-suppressed $\mWH$.
+Moreover, the definition of the Wesenheit magnitude assumes a fixed extinction law;~\citet{Skowron_2026} show that spatial $R_V$ variations across the \ac{MW} disc can shift the \textit{Gaia}-based Wesenheit index $W_G$ by up to ${\sim}\,0.7~\magn$, though the near-infrared $\mWH$ used here is far less sensitive.
+Given these systematic uncertainties, the baseline \ac{C22} selection does not include the extinction cut.
 When the \ac{LMC} and N4258 are included, enabling the extinction selection has a negligible effect on the period--luminosity parameters ($\Delta\MWH = 0.008~\magn$); without anchors, the effect is larger, but the inference is in any case poorly constrained~(\cref{app:individual_results}).
 The \ac{C27} Cepheids are too nearby for extinction selection to matter.
-The \ac{C22} campaign analysed alone prefers a mildly positive parallax offset ($\deltapi = +1 \pm 7~\uas$), in tension with the negative values favoured by our fiducial analysis; this drives the zero-point faintward.
-Including the \ac{LMC} and N4258 resolves this tension by effectively anchoring the period--luminosity relation independently of the \ac{MW} parallaxes.
+For a single \ac{MW} campaign, the $\MWH$--$\deltapi$ degeneracy is not exact: changing $\MWH$ applies a constant shift in distance modulus, whereas a shift in $\deltapi$ alters the inferred parallax distance modulus by $\Delta\mu \simeq -(5/\ln 10)\Delta\deltapi\, d$.
+The \ac{C22} campaign analysed alone gives $\deltapi = 1 \pm 7~\uas$, but this posterior remains prior-dominated and should not be interpreted as a parallax-offset constraint.
+Including the \ac{LMC} and N4258 extends the distance baseline and anchors $\MWH$ independently of the \ac{MW} parallaxes.